-There is a separate policy outlining the school's position on this (see Policy File in Head's Office/Staff Room).
+There is a separate policy outlining the school's position on this (see Policies web page on school website / Policy File in Head's Office/Staff Room).

 As a school we will make sure that sufficient staff are trained to support any pupil with a medical condition.